Akila Dananjaya: Suspect bowling action

-International comeback in West Indies
+International comeback

 Akila made his comeback return to national team during the tour of Caribbean in March 2021, after a gap of 2 years since reassessing his bowling action.
 In the first T20I between the two sides at Antigua, Akila Dananjaya took a hat-trick in his second over of the spell which was also his maiden hat-trick at international level by dismissing Evin Lewis, Chris Gayle and Nicholas Pooran in consecutive deliveries.
 It was the first time that a bowler took a hat-trick against West Indies in a T20I.
 He became the third Sri Lankan bowler to take a hat-trick in T20I after Thisara Perera and Lasith Malinga as well as the first Sri Lankan spinner to do so.
 However, he also conceded 36 runs in the very next over after claiming the hat-trick.
 Kieron Pollard hammered Akila for 6 successive sixes, become just the second batsman in T20I history to hit 6 sixes in an over of a T20I, after Yuvraj Singh.
 Pollard also became the third overall cricketer to hit 36 runs in an over of an international match after Herschelle Gibbs and Yuvraj Singh.
-Akila eventually conceded the joint-most expensive bowling figures in an over of a T20I match (36 runs) with Stuart Broad, as well as becoming the first and only Sri Lankan bowler to concede 36 runs in an over of an international match.
-Akila finished the match with the third worst ever bowling figures recorded in a T20I match and also registered the worst ever bowling figures in a T20I for any bowler to have taken a hat-trick in the same match.
+Akila eventually conceded the joint-most expensive bowling figures in an over of a T20I match (36 runs) with Stuart Broad.

 In September 2021, Dananjaya was named as one of four reserve players in Sri Lanka's squad for the 2021 ICC Men's T20 World Cup.
+He was included in the ODI and T20I squads against Zimbabwe in 2024, but did not play in the series.
+However he played the third ODI against Afghanistan in February 2024 and took two wickets in a winning cause for Sri Lanka.
+In the meantime, he was included in the T20I squad for the Afghanistan series as well and played in the third T20I.